XiaolinSong5/statement-frontend/README.md

 To open the application in de browser, open http://localhost:4200

+### TEST
+If you can successful op the page for any reason, you can also try to use the mockdata In record.service.ts enable the line: return of(RECORDS);
+and disable the line  //return this.http.get<Record[]>(this.recordsUrl);

+The result page is like the example pages in de root: resultpageonlinoutput.pdf of resultpagewithinputexample.pdf

 ### Root files
 A lot of files exist in the project's root.
 Here's what they're used for: